apaciuk/ruby-crypto-apis-app/README.md

-# crypto-apis  (wrapper for various crypto api requests)
+# crypto-apis (wrapper for various crypto api requests) in Ruby

 ## Setup